Walk down nostalgia lane for many as ‘Ramayan’ returns on DD

 Homemaker Aparna Nandy, for instance, did not see any point in the government's decision to bring the show back.
 She pointed out that most people had internet access and could easily watch the show on YouTube.

 For many others, it was just a walk down memory lane.
-Like For Sunil Kumar, it was rewind to better times when the entire family, with his mother at the centre, gathered around the television.
+For Sunil Kumar, it was rewind to better times when the entire family, with his mother at the center, gathered around the television.
 "It is a good step from the government.
-People need distraction from reading and watching about coronavirus.
+People need a distraction from reading and watching about coronavirus.
 Our faith is something that binds us together.
-I have seen ‘Ramayan’ and ‘Mahabharat’ many a times but I will watch it again as I have so many fond memories of watching the show with my mother and brothers," he said.
+I have seen 'Ramayan' and 'Mahabharat' many a time but I will watch it again as I have so many fond memories of watching the show with my mother and brothers," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)